Don't F*ck Up Your Skin

-WHOOP is a fitness and wellness wearable and app that tracks your heart rate, respiratory rate, and heart rate variability.
+WHOOP is a fitness and wellness wearable app that tracks your heart rate, respiratory rate, and heart rate variability.
 It provides actionable insights into how you can optimize your workout and recovery routines and helps you visualize how these categories trend over time.

 Since that interview: